NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Theoretical Framework

 with $m_\omega = 783$~MeV, we find $\langle r^2_S \rangle \approx 0.63~\mathrm{fm}^2$, or $\sqrt{\langle r^2_S \rangle} \approx 0.8$~fm consistent with our result and with the earlier findings in Ref.~\cite{Meissner1987} (see section 4.4 therein) which is the foundation of the model used in Ref.~\cite{Fukushima2020}.

-The energy density $\varepsilon_{\rm{slt}}(r)$ and pressure $p_{\rm{slt}}(r)$ profiles of the soliton are shown in \cref{fig:ener_pres_vs_r_Fukushima}.
+The energy density $\varepsilon_{\rm{slt}}(r)$ and pressure $p_{\rm{slt}}(r)$ profiles of the soliton are shown in Fig.~\ref{fig:ener_pres_vs_r_Fukushima}.
 The pressure exhibits the characteristic feature of a positive core region and a negative surface region, ensuring global mechanical stability through the Virial theorem, $\int d^3 r\, p_{\rm{slt}}(r) = 0$.
 We find the soliton mass $M_{\rm{slt}} =\int \varepsilon_{\rm{slt}}(r) d^3 r \approx 1452$~MeV, which agrees with the value $\sim 1460$~MeV reported in Ref.~\cite{Fukushima2020} within 0.5\%, confirming the accuracy of our numerical approach.
 An interesting quantity is the central ($r=0$) energy density and pressure, hereafter noted $\varepsilon^c_{\rm{slt}}$ and pressure $p^c_{\rm{slt}}$, which represent the point for which the energy density and the pressure are maximum as well as the point which is the further one from the surface.
 It is therefore the point that is the least contaminated by surface contributions.

-In the context of the Skyrme model, it is well understood that the static soliton must be properly quantized in spin and isospin to reproduce the nucleon mass in its ground state~\footnote{ Though the quantization successfully explains the mass difference between nucleon ($N$) and Delta ($\Delta$) baryon.
+In the context of the Skyrme model, it is well understood that the static soliton must be properly quantized in spin and isospin to reproduce the nucleon mass in its ground state.
+The static soliton represents a coherent superposition of spin–isospin states and therefore does not correspond to a pure nucleon state.
+A proper treatment would require collective quantization in spin and isospin, which generates the nucleon–Delta splitting through the moment of inertia and removes spurious rotational contributions~\footnote{ Though the quantization successfully explains the mass difference between nucleon ($N$) and Delta ($\Delta$) baryon.
 The spin-isospin quantization increases the soliton mass by $3/8I$, $I$ being the moment of inertia.
 Furthermore, one needs to account for the center of mass correction for obtaining the mass of the nucleon. }.
-However, the quantization procedure is beyond the scope of the present work.
-Instead, following the prescription of Ref.~\cite{Fukushima2020}, we introduce a phenomenological scaling parameter $\chi$, defined at vacuum as,
+However, our main purpose is to address the in medium effect on the soliton EoS, which is barely discussed in ~\cite{Fukushima2020}.
+Furthermore the quantization procedure is beyond the scope of the present work and can be addressed in the future work.
+Instead, we adopt the same mapping between the soliton model and nucleon as in ~\cite{Fukushima2020} and introduce a phenomenological scaling parameter $\chi$, defined at vacuum as,